S0nter/Sledilka/README.md

  - Added color chaning feature
  - Fixed hibernation on linux
  - It can be hidden on boot (setting)
+ - Fixed "Time limit" width
+ - Backend of saving settings improved (now the same names for shutting down should work)

 ## How to use?
 ### Install python packages